-The Federal Government’s Department of Agriculture, Water and the Environment has information on COVID-19 and domestic animals and the Tasmanian Department of Primary Industries, Parks, Water and the Environment has information about COVID-19 and wildlife rescue.
+The Federal Government’s Department of Agriculture, Water and the Environment has information on COVID-19 and domestic animals and Wildlife Health Australia has information about COVID-19 and wildlife.

 The current spread of SARS-CoV-2, the virus responsible for COVID-19 is a result of human to human transmission.

 A very small number of cases involving spill-over to animals, from people infected with COVID-19, have been reported.
 The World Organisation for Animal Health (OIE) advises that currently there is no evidence to suggest that animals infected with SARS CoV-2 from humans play a role in the transmission of the virus.